ManuSaviour1506/my_portfolio/README.md

 **Manu Saviour**
 Full Stack Developer • Machine Learning • DevOps • Data Science

----

-## ⭐ Note

-This portfolio reflects my ability to build **scalable systems, real-world applications, and intelligent solutions** with a focus on performance and impact.

 > “Building systems that solve real problems.”